zacharycohn/zacharycohn.github.io/_posts/2010-01-2-New-Mission-Guerrilla-Compliments.md

 _...with a hope, that the example of their kindness be recognized and spread,_
 _...and with a sense of charity, that we all recognize the generosity of others and continue to pay forward the good will which we are blessed.""_

 Since then, I've become interested in this concept of anonymity - doing good not only without expecting to be thanked, but by making it impossible to be personally thanked (or at least very difficult).
 During a conversation last night with <a href="" http:="" changeexperiment.blogspot.com="" ""="">Jesse Danger</a>, I was hit with an idea.
-I call it ""Guerrilla Compliments.""

-I took a pad of Post-it notes and wrote a short, positive message on each.
+I call it ""Guerrilla Compliments."I took a pad of Post-it notes and wrote a short, positive message on each.
 Some were cliche sounding

 [caption id=""attachment_93"" align=""alignright"" width=""240"" caption=""Post It Note""]<a href="" http:="" www.zaccohn.com="" wp-content="" uploads="" 2010="" 03="" postit.jpg""=""></a>[/caption]